mintance/nginx-clickhouse/README.md

 }
 ```

-After defining this, we can use in our site config `/etc/nginx/sites-enabled/my-site.conf` inside server section:
+After defining this, we can use it in our site config `/etc/nginx/sites-enabled/my-site.conf` inside server section:

 ```
 server {